Mission of Social Work Services

 A program that provides non-medical homecare services as part of an overall case plan to maintain adults with physical and/or mental disabilities, age 18-64 inclusive, in the community.
 Without the provision of these significant supportive services, the adult with a disability would require institutional placement.
 Program services include: adult daycare; adult companion; home delivered meals; case management; chore; case work; homemaker; and personal emergency response system.
 Eligibility depends on income related to Medicaid, asset levels related to SSI, certification of need by a physician or other appropriate healthcare professional, and a Department social work assessment.
 Application is made by contacting the Department's regional offices.
 The program is currently closed for intake but any new referrals will be added to our waitlist in the order in which they are received.

 Individual and Family Services

 Social Work Services are offered to families and individuals to support their efforts in improving life circumstances and achieving self-sufficiency.
-The services available include crisis intervention and management, case management, educative and supportive counseling with solution focused orientation, information and referral, and assistance in emergency housing.
+The services available include crisis intervention and management, case management, educative and supportive counseling with solution focused orientation, information and referral.

 Domestic Violence Shelters and Services

 This program provides shelter services, including support staff, emergency food and living expenses and social services for victims of household abuse.
 It is also intended to reduce the incidence of household abuse through preventive education programs.
 The Department contracts with non-profit organizations to provide these services in their localities.

 Shelter services are provided to victims of abuse and their children.
 Sixteen programs operate shelters around the state, offering stays up to 60 days.
 Two programs arrange emergency shelter in a private host home for up to 72 hours.
 Support services are provided to victims and their families that do not require emergency shelter.
 These services include telephone hotline crisis counseling, information and referral, and in-person counseling.